thisham/go_hamdan-yuwafi-mastu-wijaya/README.md

 # go_hamdan-yuwafi-mastu-wijaya

-Repository for tasks submission, Alterra Academy.
+This is repository for Alterra Academy tasks submission.